jenstornell/php-shortcode/readme.md

 ## Features

-- Pure PHP shortcode library without dependencies
 - Just a single file
+- No dependencies
 - Very easy to use
-- Shortcodes support both single and double quotes
+- Shortcodes supports single, double and literal quotes

 ## Summary